HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 Breaking down by response type highlights some common offenders: xml and text responses are less likely to be cacheable.
 Surprisingly, less than two-thirds of images served by third-parties are cacheable.
 On further inspection, this is due to the use of tracking 'pixels' which are returned as non-cacheable zero-size image responses.

+{# TODO authors - I believe this could be explained more.
+Either here or in the paragraph above the chart.
+Tracking pixels are one of the few third-party requests that should be non-cacheable but this is neither mentioned above, nor really explained here as working as intended. #}

 ### Large redirects

 Many third-parties result in redirect responses, i.e. HTTP status codes 3XX.
 These occur due to the use of vanity domains or to share information across domains through request headers.
 This is especially true for advertising networks.
 Large redirect responses are an indication of a misconfiguration, as the response should be around 340B for a valid `Location` response header plus overheads.
 The chart below shows the distribution of body size for all third-party redirects in the HTTP Archive.